Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/introduction.rst

    :Menu:      :menuselection:`Add --> Text`

-*Text* objects contain some text, and share the same object type as *Curves* and *Surfaces*, as fonts are vectorial, made of curves.
+*Text* objects contain some text, and are in the same object type family as *Curves* and *Surfaces* ones, as fonts are vectorial data (they are made of curves).

-Blender uses a "Font System" to manage mapping letter codes to objects representing them in 3D Views.
+Blender uses a "Font System" to manage mapping letter codes to geometry representing them in 3D Views.
 This font system has its own *built-in* font, but it can use external fonts too, including *PostScript Type 1*, *OpenType* and *TrueType* fonts.
 And moreover, it can use any objects existing in the current blend-file as letters.